Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: The decomposition model

 \subsection{Is the scale effect confounded with time horizon?}

-If large trades concentrate at long horizons, the scale effect could be an artefact of horizon confounding.
-Three checks rule this out.
-First, in Politics, large trades have \emph{shorter} median horizons (213 hours) than single-contract trades (862 hours); confounding would therefore bias \emph{against} finding a scale effect, not in favour of it.
-Second, adding a non-domain-specific size--horizon interaction to the model explains only 2.6\% additional variance; the domain-specific scale effect $\gamma$ remains substantial ($R^2 = 0.132$ vs $0.161$ in the OLS specification without the interaction; the sequential projection in Table~\ref{tab:variance} yields $0.165$).
+If large trades concentrate at long horizons, the scale effect could be an artifact of horizon confounding.
+Three checks make this less likely.
+First, in Politics, large trades have \emph{shorter} median horizons (213 hours) than single-contract trades (862 hours); confounding would therefore bias \emph{against} finding a scale effect, not in favor of it.
+Second, adding a non-domain-specific size--horizon interaction to the model explains only 2.6\% additional variance, while the domain-specific size interaction remains 13.3\% after the common size main effect is separated.
 Third, within Politics, the scale effect is positive in all nine time bins, ranging from $+0.12$ (1--3 hours) to $+0.81$ (2 days--1 week).
-The scale effect is not an artefact of horizon confounding (Tables~\ref{tab:confound} and~\ref{tab:ftest}).
+The scale effect is therefore unlikely to be only a horizon artifact (Tables~\ref{tab:confound} and~\ref{tab:ftest}).